 - If you are injured by a defective product at work, you can file a product liability claim against the designer, manufacturer, and/or the distributor of the product.

 Contact the Macon and Middle Georgia Mann Law Firm’s Workers’ Comp attorneys today if you’ve suffered an on-the-job injury from a fall.
-Call (478) 742-3381 to schedule your free and confidential initial consultation about your case.
+Give us a call at (478) 742-3381 to set up a free consultation.
+We get paid only if you collect compensation for your injuries.
+Remember, at the Mann Law Firm, you come first!